Log in

 History KS3

-These pages cover the entire syllabus for Key Stage 3 history, arranged in the order the subjects will be taught.
+These pages cover the entire syllabus for Key Stage 3 history, arranged in the order the subjects were taught pre-2014.
 They include teaching suggestions, outlines of the topics and activities.
-Our history pages are based on the National Curriculum.
 Some directly cover the topics; others give a broader perspective on the period or topic, which helps pupils put their knowledge into context.

 Unit 1.
 Introductory unit what's it all about?